Lady Huang: In folklore

 A story tells that Huang Yueying challenged her suitors to visit her personally by claiming that she was ugly.
 In the event that a suitor would visit her, she would hide herself under veils as a quiet dare to test their resolve.
 When Zhuge Liang came to her, her figure was silhouetted by moonlight and her head was covered with two red veils.
 Unlike other men, Zhuge Liang entered her room alone and did not hesitate in removing her disguises.
 As he removed the first veil from her face, he calmly stated that her ugliness was a misunderstanding by her father.
 Zhuge Liang was then rewarded by Huang Yueying's joyful visage and gratification.

 Folktales ascribe to her the creation of not only Zhuge Liang's wooden ox and flowing horse but fantastic inventions, including cooking robots.
 Lady Huang did not long survive her husband, who died in 234 A.D.
 On her deathbed, she instructed her son Zhuge Zhan to "be loyal and filial."

 A memorial for her exists in her supposed hometown of Huangjiawan (黄家湾) in Yao'an Village (姚庵村) outside Xiangyang.

 In popular culture

 Huang Yueying is featured as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.
 She is referred to as "Yue Ying" in the games up to Dynasty Warriors 7.
 Since Dynasty Warriors Next (on PS Vita) and Warriors Orochi 3, she is referred to as "Yueying" instead.
 She also appears in other games produced by Koei, such as Kessen II and all instalments of the Romance of the Three Kingdoms strategy game series.

 She also appears in various other video games, such as Hou Feng San Guo Online, Zong Heng San Guo Online, Meng Jiang Zhuan Online, and Qun Ying Fu Online.

+She appears in the manga The War of Greedy Witches.

 She is portrayed by Gui Gui in the Taiwanese television drama K.O.3an Guo, which spoofs the historical novel Romance of the Three Kingdoms in a modern high school setting.